Types of Printed Circuit Boards

 Other PCB design software packages separate the features you need into different modules, or even into entirely different programs.
 What sets Altium Designer apart from other design programs is the unification of design tools into a single interface.
 Your design tools will synchronize beautifully without having to move between separate modules.
 Instead of using piecemeal design software, look to the only PCB design platform that lets you operate in a single environment.

 Get Access to Industry-standard Design Tools in Altium Designer

 Whether you are designing simpler PCBs or you need to design a new smartphone, Altium Designer gives you access to all the best design tools demanded by the PCB design industry.
 You’ll have the ability to do more than just customize your user interface and design rules.
 Altium Designer gives you access to top-quality simulation tools, deliverable generation for the manufacturing process, and component creation tools.

-- Building devices with unique form factors is possible by synchronizing Altium Designer with an external design tool like Solidworks.
+- Building devices with unique form factors are possible by synchronizing Altium Designer with an external design tool like Solidworks.
 Learn more about synchronizing Altium Designer with Solidworks.

 Altium Designer integrates all your tools in a single interface, helping you move from design to production without a hitch.
 Forget about working with separate design tools, try working in an environment that unifies your design, simulation, verification, and manufacturer deliverable tools in a single interface.
 This will give you the flexibility to implement the design strategy that works best for any type of PCB.

 If you’re tired of working with separated design features that just won’t synchronize properly, the unified PCB design environment provided by Altium Designer can provide the solution.
 You’ll have the power to design any type of PCB for your unique application.
 When you work in an integrated design environment, you’ll be able to design your next unique electronic device to the highest standards.